nojaf/capital-guardian/README.md

 > dotnet fake run build.fsx -t AzureResources -- env=dev

+**Add a redirect rule to the CDN profile once it is created** This cannot be automated and should be added one time by hand as explained [here](https://medium.com/@antbutcher89/hosting-a-react-js-app-on-azure-blob-storage-azure-cdn-for-ssl-and-routing-8fdf4a48feeb).

 ### Client

 > dotnet fake run build.fsx -t DeployClient -- env=dev